SlavSquatSuperstar/mayonez-engine-2d/release-assets/resources/README.txt

-Thank you for downloading Mayonez Engine 0.8.3-pre2!
+Thank you for downloading Mayonez Engine 0.8.3-pre3!
 Find the latest release at https://github.com/SlavSquatSuperstar/mayonez-engine-2d/releases.

 Running the Program
 1. Install the Java Runtime Environment (JRE) on your system.
    a) Download the latest LTS release from https://adoptium.net/temurin/releases
-   b) Select "JRE" under "Package Type" and the correct operating and architecture for your computer.
+   b) Select "JRE" under "Package Type" and the correct operating system and architecture for your computer.
    c) Follow the instructions for the package installer
 2. Open your computer's command line app.
    a) On Mac and Linux, the command line is usually Terminal.
-   b) On Windows, the command line is usually Powershell or Command Prompt.
+   b) On Windows, the command line is usually PowerShell or Command Prompt.
 3. Drag the run script to your terminal window and press enter.
-   a) If you are on Mac or Linux, use "run".
+   a) If you are on Mac or Linux, use "run.sh".
    b) If you are on Windows, use "run.bat/run.ps1".
+   c) If you are blocked from running terminal scripts, run "chmod +x run.sh" in terminal first.
-   c) If you are blocked from running PowerShell scripts, then run
+   d) If you are blocked from running PowerShell scripts, then run
       "Set-ExecutionPolicy -Scope CurrentUsed RemoteSigned" in PowerShell first.

 Demo Scene Controls